OlliSaarikivi/Automata/README.md

 Olli Saarikivi, Margus Veanes, Todd Mytkowicz and Madan Musuvathi.
 Fusing Effectful Comprehensions.
 In *Proceedings of the 38th ACM SIGPLAN Conference on Programming Language Design and Implementation (PLDI'17)*.
 ACM, 2017.

-To get started unpack the archive.
-The tool and benchmarks have been verified to work with:

-- Windows 10
-- .NET Framework 4.6

 This repository uses [Git LFS](https://git-lfs.github.com/) for storing the large `datasets.zip` file.

 ## Running the benchmarks